jochman03/BO/README.md

 ###  Lab 3 – Minimum Spanning Tree: Dijkstra-Prims Algorithm (DPA)
 Constructed a Minimum Spanning Tree (MST) using a variation of Prim's algorithm often referred to as Dijkstra-Prims Algorithm (DPA).
 Implemented on weighted undirected graphs and compared tree costs.
 Focused on maintaining a priority queue and updating the MST incrementally.

+### Lab 4 – A* Search Algorithm
+Implemented the A* pathfinding algorithm on graph structures.
+Used heuristic functions to guide the search and optimized traversal from source to target.
+Compared path costs and explored impact of heuristic accuracy.

+### Lab 6 – Traveling Salesman Problem (G-TSP)
+Implemented a greedy algorithm for the Generalized Traveling Salesman Problem (G-TSP).
+The algorithm sorts all edges by increasing weight and adds them one by one, ensuring that no cycles are formed during the construction of the tour.

+### Lab 7 – PERT Algorithm
+Implemented the Program Evaluation and Review Technique (PERT) for project scheduling.
+Modeled tasks as edges and events as vertices to compute earliest and latest start times, detect critical paths, and visualize project timelines.